Go to top of page

 True Colours

-True Colours is an 8-week, student-led critical inquiry module, aimed at preventing bullying and violence.
+True Colours, by the Sammy D Foundation, is an 8-week, student-led critical inquiry module, aimed at preventing bullying and violence.
 The key focus of the program is ‘when a decision is made to engage in or react to a situation, what are your True Colours at the critical moment?’

 Visible Wellbeing